-This is a list of job description and skill sets for each position.
+This is a list of job descriptions and skill sets for each position.
 Review these with your students and choose who is best for each job.

-Each team has a different job using different abilities and is based on a career on Earth.
+Each team performs different jobs using different abilities and is based on an actual career on Earth.
 There is a Job Application activity in the "Recommended" activity section that you can use to help decide assignments.